 From September 2022 through May 2023, PSE engaged with interested parties on future distributed energy resource (DER) programs, including batteries, solar installations and demand response (DR) programs.
-We listened through focus groups, workshops and surveys to better understand the benefits and barriers customers may face when it comes to DER products so that future program design can alleviate these barriers and maximize the desired benefits.
+We listened through focus groups, workshops and surveys to better understand the benefits and barriers customers may face when it comes to DER products so future program design can alleviate these barriers and maximize the desired benefits.

-In 2023, PSE established the following voluntary DR programs for customers with advanced metering infrastructure (AMI) meters that heat or cool their homes with PSE electricity:
+Based on this feedback, PSE established the following voluntary DR programs for customers with advanced metering infrastructure (AMI) meters that heat or cool their homes with PSE electricity:

-- Flex Smart: Through this program, customers are rewarded for enrolling their eligible thermostats and will receive notifications of upcoming DR events.
+Flex Smart: Through this program, customers are rewarded for enrolling their eligible thermostats and will receive notifications of upcoming DR events.
 PSE will adjust the customer's temperature set point by a few degrees during an extreme weather event to help reduce energy demand.
-In 2024, customers will be eligible to enroll EVs, batteries and water heaters for additional rewards. - Flex Rewards: This program uses smart technology to smooth out the demand for energy when it's at its highest.
+In 2024, customers will be eligible to enroll batteries and water heaters for additional rewards.

+- Flex Rewards: This program uses smart technology to smooth out the demand for energy when it's at its highest.
 Customers without an eligible Flex Smart device will be rewarded with one after enrolling.
 Ahead of times of peak demand, PSE will send customers a notification to reduce their energy usage, and they will be rewarded based on how much energy they save. - Flex Events: Participants will receive email notifications of upcoming DR events with energy efficiency tips to help maximize their savings.
-Customers will receive a post-event email containing their results compared to similar homes.
-In 2023 and 2024, PSE plans to expand notification types to include SMS and Interactive Voice Recording. - Flex Rewards-Business Demand Response: Business customers can partner with PSE to create a customized energy curtailment plan and receive incentive payments for reducing electrical usage during DR events.
+Email notifications are the default option, but customers also have the option to receive phone and text notifications.
+Customers will receive a post-event email containing their results compared to similar homes. - Flex Rewards-Business Demand Response: Business customers can partner with PSE to create a customized energy curtailment plan and receive incentive payments for reducing electrical usage during DR events. - Flex EV: EV owners can earn rewards for adjusting their charging during peak energy demand periods by participating in this program.
+Similar to Flex Smart, PSE will remotely pause charging for a short time on days when there is high demand for electricity.